 The AWS Management Console requires the username and password so that the service can determine if you have permission to access resources.
-However we would recommend you to avoid accessing the Amazon Web Services using the information and credentials of your root AWS account.
-Instead, we recommend you to use your AWS Identity and Access to create the IAM user and add these user to an IAM group with the administrative permissions.
+However, we would recommend you to avoid accessing Amazon Web Services using the information and credentials of your root AWS account.
+Instead, we recommend you to use your AWS Identity and Access to create the IAM user and add these user to an IAM group with administrative permissions.

 In this way, administrative permissions are granted to the IAM user.
 You can then log into the AWS Management Console using credentials for the IAM user.